 2) Capture their information

 At this stage, you should also encourage your audience to stay in touch by following you on social media or signing up for your newsletter.
-This is critical so that you can continue to nurture your leads and move them along the buyer journey.
+This is critical to continue to nurture your leads and move them along the buyer journey.

-Once you know what kind of content your audience will find most valuable, you can leverage that.
-Create content your prospects would be willing to exchange their information for, such as eBooks or whitepapers.
+Once you know what kind of content your audience will find most valuable, you can leverage it.
+Create content your prospects would be willing to exchange their information for, such as ebooks or whitepapers.